OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ![](drawer.png "width=500")

-*Step mockup showing Docker image selection and task definition inputs.*
+*Step mockup showing Docker image selection.*

 The same step defines the values contributed to the properties of a service:

 ![](ecs-step.png "width=500")

-*Step mockup showing service properties.*
+*Step mockup showing service properties and the task definition containers.*

 An ECS deployment will then execute the following process:
 1. Select the Docker image tags to be defined in the task definition when creating a release.